 $5 Parking fee

-The most child-friendly of all the options listed here, this calm creek water is clear and refreshing, and is bordered by a sloped lawn for comfortable sitting or picnicking.
+This calm creek water is clear, refreshing and very family friendly, and is bordered by a sloped lawn for comfortable sitting or picnicking.

 Directions: After entering the park, exit the highway at the South Falls Day Use Area and park in the large lot.
 A large lawn and stretch of calm, wide shallow stream to your south provides excellent splashing, floating and paddling, especially for children.